rjrodger/seneca-web-access/README.md

 seneca-web-access
 =================

-Seneca plugin to control access to URLs.
+Seneca plugin to control access to URLs